home-sweet-gnome/dash-to-panel/README.md

 ## Installation from source

 The extension can be installed directly from source, either for the convenience of using git or to test the latest development version.
+Please be aware that if you install the extension from git, Gnome will no longer notify you of future updates available from extensions.gnome.org.

 Clone the desired branch with git
 <pre>git clone https://github.com/jderose9/dash-to-panel.git</pre>
 or download the branch from github.
 A simple Makefile is included.
 Then run
 <pre>make